Menu

 • Library – All the of the children in our Foundation Stage will be bringing home library books on a Friday to be returned the following week on a Wednesday

-• F2 (4-5 year olds) - Every Friday the children will be bringing a reading book to enjoy at home.
+• F2 (4-5 year olds) - In Autumn 2 your child/children will be bringing a reading book to enjoy at home.
 5 – 10 minutes daily practise.
-They will also have a weekly phonics task based on previous and current learning.
-This needs to be returned on a Wednesday.
+This will be sent out on a Friday and to be returned on a Wednesday.

 • Tapestry – sharing with you what the children do at school as well as you sharing with us what you do at home together.